Measuring and Controlling Solution Degeneracy across Task-Trained Recurrent Neural Networks: Methods

 \subsubsection{Weight degeneracy}

 We quantify weight-level degeneracy via a permutation-invariant version of the Frobenius norm, defined as:

-where \(\mathbf{W}_1\) and \(\mathbf{W}_2\) are the recurrent weight matrices for a pair of RNNs, \(\mathcal{P}(n)\) is the set of permutation matrices of size \(n \times n\), and \(\|\cdot\|_F\) denotes the Frobenius norm.
+where \(\mathbf{W}_1\) and \(\mathbf{W}_2\) are the recurrent weight matrices for a pair of RNNs, \(\mathcal{P}(n)\) is the set of permutation matrices of size \(n \times n\), and \(\|\cdot\|_F\) denotes the Frobenius distance.
 See Appendix~\ref{app:weight_degeneracy} for additional details.
-For comparing networks of different sizes, we normalize the above norm by the number of parameters in the weight matrix.
+For comparing $d_{PIF}$ computed on networks of different sizes, we normalize the above norm by the number of parameters in the weight matrix.